wallarm/product-documentation/docs/latest/updating-migrating/node-artifact-versions.md

 ### 4.6.1-1 (2023-04-18)

-* Container terminates when WALLARM_LABELS was not provided for deploy token
+* Now, container terminates when `WALLARM_LABELS` is not provided for deploy token

 ## Envoy-based Docker image